The Best Cups of Hot Chocolate in NYC

 Multiple locations in Manhattan; grom.it

-For a bit of added fire to your chocolatey mug, this spicy blend from the famed chocolatier warms up dark chocolate with allspice, cinnamon, ground ancho chili peppers and smoked ground chipotle chili.
+Add a bit of fire to your chocolaty mug.
+This spicy blend from the famed chocolatier warms up dark chocolate with allspice, cinnamon, ground ancho chili peppers and smoked ground chipotle chili.

 Locations in Manhattan and Brooklyn; mrchocolate.com